 Smoking is the leading cause of preventable death.
 Nicotine causes blood vessels to tighten and narrow.
 This makes it hard for blood to reach your heart muscle and temporarily raises blood pressure.
 The carbon monoxide in cigarette smoke lessens the amount of oxygen that gets to the heart.
 That's why smokers have twice the risk for heart attacks compared with nonsmokers.
 So if you smoke, think about quitting.
 Talk with your healthcare provider about ways to quit.
 Medicines and nicotine replacements can help.
 And try to stay away from secondhand smoke.
 It's also bad for your heart.

 Make sure your blood pressure is in the healthy range or under control.
-Normal blood pressure is less than 120/80 mm/Hg.
+Normal blood pressure is less than 120/80 mmHg.
 Blood pressure is the force against the walls of your blood vessels as blood flows through them.
 The harder your heart works, the greater your risk for having a heart attack.
 Making smart lifestyle choices such as eating a diet low in sodium, exercising regularly, staying away from tobacco, reducing stress, and limiting alcohol will decrease your risk of getting high blood pressure.

 The American Heart Association (AHA) considers overweight and obesity to be major risk factors for heart disease.
 If you are overweight, losing weight can decrease your risk.
 Reaching or maintaining an ideal weight also helps lower your blood pressure and cholesterol levels.
 When your weight is in the ideal range, your body works more efficiently.
 And, you are less likely to develop conditions like diabetes, heart disease, osteoarthritis, certain cancers, and sleep apnea.

 Continued and high stress has been consistently linked to health problems.
 These include an increased risk for heart disease and cardiac death or death from heart disease.
 Anger is tightly linked with risk for cardiac death.
 Common ways of dealing with stress, such as overeating and smoking, can further harm your heart.
 Try to keep your stress low by exercising, sharing your concerns with friends and family, and making some quiet time for yourself each day.
-Spending 15 to 20 minutes every day doing something you enjoy is a simple, but effective, step toward a less stressful life.
+Spending 15 to 20 minutes every day doing something you enjoy is a simple but effective step toward a less stressful life.

 The AHA recommends regular screening for your risk for heart disease starting at age 20.
 Screening includes measuring blood pressure, body mass index (BMI), waist circumference, and pulse each regular healthcare visit or at least every 2 years.
 Getting a cholesterol test every 5 years for normal-risk people is also recommended.

 An important fact to know about cholesterol is having high levels in your blood can begin early in life and continue throughout your lifetime.
 This can increase your lifetime risk of developing conditions such as a heart attack and stroke.
-High cholesterol levels is one of the major risk factor for these conditions.
+High cholesterol is one of the major risk factors for these conditions.
 When blood cholesterol is high, it forms plaque and causes inflammation.
-The plaque builds up in the walls of arteries.
+The plaque builds up in the walls of your arteries.
 This narrows the opening for blood flow.
 Over time, the heart and brain may not get enough oxygen.
 This can lead to coronary artery disease, heart attack, or stroke.
 If your cholesterol levels are higher than normal, your healthcare provider will help you with steps to take to lower your levels.